randy3k/LaTeXYZ/README.md

 Math commands are only valid in math environment, eg, `$$`, <code>&#92;[&#92;]</code> or `\begin{equation}`, `\end{equation}`.
 These Math keybinds are similar (not exactly the same) to [vim-latex](http://vim-latex.sourceforge.net/documentation/latex-suite.html#auc-tex-mappings) plugin.

-_Note: Math commands will create fields.
+_Note: Some math commands will create fields.
 The cursor will move to next field when pressing `tab`._

 ### Math symbols